Skip to main content

 Deduplication

-If CheckDuplicates will be set to true, notifier service will try to connect to a redis instance.
+If CheckDuplicates is set to true in events notifier main config file, the notifier service will try to connect to a redis instance.
 In this context, redis will be used as a locker service mechanism for deduplication.
 This is useful in scenarios when multiple observer nodes from same shard are used to send events to the same notifier instance.

 The Redis section includes the following parameters as described below: